Connect with others who understand.

 Joint Contractures

-Diagnosis of Claw Hand
+Diagnosis of Finger Curling

 Claw hand is diagnosed by a neurologist — a doctor specializing in treating diseases of the brain, spinal cord, and nerves.

-Treatment of Claw Hand
+Treatment of Involuntary Hand Curling

-Physical therapy and stretching exercises can help you gain strength and flexibility in your hand and fingers.
+Physical therapy and stretching exercises can help you gain strength and flexibility in your hands and fingers.
 An occupational therapist can help you learn strategies to make everyday tasks, such as showering or bathing, easier so you can remain as independent as possible.

 Talk With Others Who Understand